thybag/quick-spot/readme.md

 QuickSpot implements a number of advanced methods which can be used to further customise how quick-spot functions.

 * `option.key_value` - Use this to specify the name of the primary attribute in the objects.
 For example name/title.
 Results matching this value will be ranked higher.
 By default quickspot assumes this attribute is called "name".
+For more complex objects dot notation can be used to reference a nested value, ie. `attributes.name`.
-* `option.display_name` - If you would like search results to show a value other than what is contained in key_value (normally "name") set this attribute here.
+* `option.display_name` - If you would like search results to show a value other than what is contained in key_value (normally "name") set this attribute here. (dot notation is supported)
-* `options.search_on` - Array of attributes in the JSON data set to search on (Quickspot will search on all attributes in an object if this is not provided)
+* `options.search_on` - Array of attributes in the JSON data set to search on (Quickspot will search on all attributes in an object if this is not provided). (dot notation is supported)
 * `disable_occurrence_weighting` - If set to true, multiple occurrences of the search string in a result, will no longer increase its ranking in the results.
 * `options.safeload` - If set to false, Quickspot will attempt to attach instantly, rather than waiting for document load event to fire.
 * `options.hide_on_blur` - Hide results listing on blur (true by default)